elgertam/dotfiles/README.md

 ## Setup

-Git clone or download this repository into ~/.dotfiles, e.g.
+Git clone or download this repository into `~/.dotfiles`, e.g.

 ```sh
 git clone https://github.com/elgertam/dotfiles ~/.dotfiles
 ```

-Ensure that the script files in `.dotfiles` are executable:
+Ensure that the script files in `~/.dotfiles` are executable:

 ```sh
 chmod u+x ~/.dotfiles/*.sh